 Be prepared for healthy, mouth watering recipes that will help you to cater for all your festive season parties, dinners and get togethers.
 Each recipe is gluten, dairy and refined sugar free.

 Today, I am sharing the recipe for my Rosemary and Sea Salt Grain Free Crackers.
-In the coming days, I will share a few more recipes from the above list.
+In the coming days, I will share a few more recipes.”

 - 3 tablespoons tahini paste

 - 2 sprigs rosemary (leaves picked from the stems)

 - 1/2 teaspoon sea salt flakes